Get More Help

 - If we have it, it will be listed in the results.
 Click "view online" to see options for reading the journal online.
 Click "get it" to see what we have physically in the library.
 If it's only available physically, scroll down this page to the section on Physical Resources.

 Many government documents are available online through our catalog.
-Limit the Location to "Govt Publications."
-You can choose between federal (US) and state (Or).
+After a search, you can limit your results by clicking on the Resource Type: Government Documents.
 You may also want to check out the guides provided under the Gov Pubs tab on the homepage.

 PHYSICAL RESOURCES AT SOU